Guidelines for PhD Degree

 - Successful completion of Graduate Preliminary Exam

 Formation of Graduate Committee

 The student needs to establish a Dissertation Committee within the first year of study.
 The Committee shall consist of no less than four and no more than six faculty members.
 The primary faculty advisor will serve as the Committee Chair.
 The second member will serve as the Major Area Committee Member and must be in a complementary field to the primary advisor.
-The third member will serve as the Minor Area Committee Member and must be from the primary advisor’s home department.
+The third member will serve as the Minor Area Committee Member and must represent the same field as the primary advisor.
 The final committee member will serve as the external committee member and must be outside the departments of the Committee Chair and the Major Area Committee member or be from outside the University.
 Students must complete the Dissertation Committee Formation form and submit to Katie Lakofsky.

 Students should convene their dissertation committee at least once every six months.

 The preliminary examination should be taken before the end of the fourth semester and will consist of an oral exam in subjects based on the Bioinformatics and Systems Biology core.
 In recognition of the importance of the core curriculum in providing a good test of the student’s knowledge, students must achieve a minimum 3.0 GPA in the core curriculum before taking the preliminary exam.
 The exam will be administered by the Preliminary Exam Committee, which will consist of the Program Director and one instructor from each of the three core courses.
 The student’s

 primary adviser is invited to attend but they will not be an active participant in the examination.
 Each member of the Committee will provide a single grade (pass, conditional pass or fail) and the final grades will be submitted via the Results of Preliminary Exam Form:

 - Pass.
 The student may proceed to the next stage of his/her degree training.